adaptris/interlok-docs-legacy/pages/advanced/advanced-xa-integration.md

 #### The consumer/produce connections ####

-The connection is based on JNDI and can be configured almost exactly as any other Interlok JMS JNDI connection;
+Should you have acesss to a JNDI store for your chosen broker then the connection can be configured almost exactly as any other Interlok JMS JNDI connection;

 ```xml